iXBT Labs - Computer Hardware In Detail

 NVIDIA believes that GeForce 8800 GT was exactly the same solution in the fall of 2007.
 It costed the same, it was also aimed at upper mid-end and offered excellent DX10 performance at affordable price.
 GeForce GTX 460 may become as successful for the newer DirectX 11 API.
 But these are just assumptions.
 We'll see how it goes.

 The theoretical part won' be long, because GF104 (and GeForce GTX 460) are quite similar to GF100 (GeForce GTX 470 and GeForce GTX 480), all differences being quantitative.
 Besides, most information on the Fermi architecture was disclosed as far back as in January.
-Just make sure you've read the reviews of the GF100 architecture and GeForce GTX 470/480 graphics cards.
+Just make sure you've read the review of the GeForce GTX 470/480 graphics cards.

 You might also want to read articles on NVIDIA's previous architectures and solutions: